rolling-scopes-school/docs/docs/en/final-task.md

-## Course project
+##Course project

 ## FAQ
-### Question: Who makes assessment of the course project?
+### Question: Who checks the course project?
-Answer: Our mentor does verification at the intermediate steps.
-The final assessment makes another randomly chosen mentor.
+Answer: Your mentor checks your project at preliminary stages.
+Final work  is checked by a randomly chosen mentor.

-### Question: Does the course project assessment being made as a review of regular task?
+### Question: Does the course project assessment resemble the review process of a regular task?
 Answer: Yes, in a dialogue format.
-Mentor who makes review leaves comments and can ask to fix something or explain.
+Mentor who reviews the project leaves comments and can ask to fix something or to clarify something.

-### Question: Is there any additional requirements for commits?
+### Question: Are there any additional requirements for commits?
 Answer: The final solution of the project should keep the history of commits being made during intermediate steps.

-### Question: what to do if I can't get the course project done on the deadline/ going to overdue it for a couple days?
+### Question: what to do if I can't get the course project done on time/ planning to overdue it for a couple days?
-Answer: You should notify the mentor who have been designated to the task review.
+Answer: You should notify a mentor who has been assigned for the final task review.
 Algorithm is simple:
-1. Create Pull Request in any case
+1. Create a Pull Request in any case
-2. Describe in detail your situation in Pull Request text (it's preferably at start and highlight it visually).
-If necessary leave your contacts.
+2. Describe in detail your situation in Pull Request text (it's preferable to include it at the beginning and to visually highlight it).
+Leave your contacts if it is necessary.